aptlin/arler/README.md

+# Arler: Toy Explorer of Hierarchical Reinforcement Learning

-# This repo is under active development.
+> This repo is under active development.
 If you find any slip-ups or want to contribute, please [let me know](mailto:sasha@sdll.space).

-# Hierarchy Induction via Models and Trajectories (HI-MAT)

 ## Introduction

-Learning through play is a primitive and powerful form of making sense of the world.
-Whether animals or machines, learning agents are capable of sourcing information and engaging with the environment through exploration and exploitation, both of which can inflict significant costs.
-Universal public education and plastic pollution serve as examples of problems with a plethora of interacting agents and changing environments.
+Learning through play is a simple and powerful form of making sense of the world.
+Whether animals or machines, learning agents source information and engage with the environment, both of which can inflict significant costs.

-Scarcity of resources calls for a structured mode of building effective policies mapping situations to actions.
-Some domains offer natural quantifiable metrics of successful interaction: scores in games, grades in schools, wages, profits and impact in companies. _Reinforcement learning_ gives a set of methods to maximise a numerical reward signal.
-In a classical setting, no prior knowledge is available to the learner, who must discover an optimal policy on their own by trial and error, with immediate or delayed rewards.
+Resource scarcity calls for organised conjuring of effective policies that map situations to actions.
+Some domains offer obvious quantifiable metrics of successful interaction: scores in games, grades in schools, wages and profits in companies. _Reinforcement learning_ gives a range of methods to maximise the numerical reward.

+In a classical setting, no prior knowledge is available to the learner, who must discover optimal policies on their own by trial and error, with immediate or delayed rewards.

-Some domains, such as task scheduling or travel planning, present an overwhelming range of options for exploration, and mandate the approach of _transfer learning_: breaking down the problem into essential components and training the agent in a simplified setting, with a promise of faster and cheaper discovery of the underlying structure.
-One insight worth pursuing is the idea that discovering and representing invariants characteristic of multiple domains will help determine sequences of actions necessary to achieve efficient planning and optimal modes of engagement.
-Often these sequences can be further organised into a hierarchy of distinct macros, which can then speed up the process of learning.
-Automating the process of finding optimal subroutines is the focus of this project.
+The sheer range of options available for discovery is often overwhelming, which mandates _transfer learning_: breaking the problem down into essential components and training the agent in a simpler context, with a promise of cheaper exploration and exploitation of the underlying structure.

+Invariants of multiple domains might make planning for optimal engagement more efficient, helping us build a hierarchy of routines that narrow down immediate view and speed up the process of learning.

+The primary focus of this project is to find and engage in optimal subroutines automatically.

-Built upon the work of Neville Mehta _et al_ (see [[1]](https://ir.library.oregonstate.edu/downloads/6395wb334), [[2]](https://pdfs.semanticscholar.org/cb3a/ef8917900cea4492899bd1f724bcb5e98b8f.pdf)), our two key assumptions are:
+Following Neville Mehta _et al_ (see [[1]](https://ir.library.oregonstate.edu/downloads/6395wb334), [[2]](https://pdfs.semanticscholar.org/cb3a/ef8917900cea4492899bd1f724bcb5e98b8f.pdf)), we make three assumptions:

-1. Any successful sequence of actions supplied with the knowledge of causal relationships can help uncover an optimal task hierarchy.
+1. Any sequence of actions that achieves the target goal has a well-defined reason that explains its success.
+2. Hints of causality uncover an optimal task hierarchy.
-2. Task hierarchies are more transferable across domains than knowledge pertaining to the value of being in a particular state or the utility of each action on its own.
+3. Hierarchies are more transferrable across domains than flat sequences of actions.

 Exploitation of the action models encoding the environmental dynamics allows us to compose a task hierarchy with minimal causal dependencies between distinct tasks.
 The goal is to produce a meaningful schema to use for any targets with similar causal structures.